Sudden adiabaticity entering field-induced state in UTe2: Results

 The simultaneous PDO data at $\theta =0$ [Fig.~\ref{fig:figure2}(c)] reflect these $T$ changes.
 As the field increases (black curve) there is a sharp fall in $f$ at about 15~T, indicating the SC$_{\rm PM}$ to SC$_{\rm RE}$ transition (the corresponding $T$ versus $H$ curve in (a) flattens at about the same field).
-The sample exits the SC$_{\rm RE}$ phase at $\mu_{0} H_{\mathrm{m}}=35\,\mathrm{T}$; once in the non-superconducting FP phase, shifts $\Delta f$ in the PDO frequency are dominated by changes in the sample resistivity $\Delta \rho$, with an approximate proportionality $\Delta f \propto -\Delta \rho$~\cite{ran_extreme_2019, altarawneh_proximity_2009,ghannadzadeh_measurement_2011}.
-At $H_{\rm m}$, $\rho$ is known to exhibit a sharp increase~\cite{ran_extreme_2019}, leading to a downward step in $f$.
-Above $H_{\rm m}$, the normal-state resistivity of UTe$_2$ is rather $T-$independent in the range $0.6-2$~K~\cite{ran_extreme_2019}; hence, despite the varying $T$ seen in the MCE data, the PDO frequency on the down-sweep of the field (red curve) overlies the up-sweep data.
+The sample exits the SC$_{\rm RE}$ phase at $\mu_{0} H_{\mathrm{m}}=35\,\mathrm{T}$; once in the non-superconducting FP phase, shifts $\Delta f$ in the PDO frequency are dominated by changes in the sample resistivity $\Delta \rho$, with an approximate proportionality $\Delta f \propto 1/\Delta \rho$~\cite{ran_extreme_2019, altarawneh_proximity_2009,ghannadzadeh_measurement_2011}.
+At $H_{\rm m}$, $\rho$ is known to exhibit a sharp increase~\cite{ran_extreme_2019}, leading to a downward step in $f$\footnote{In the PDO circuit, the resonant frequency $f = 1/\sqrt{LC}$, where $L$ is the circuit inductance and $C$ the capacitance.
+The inductance of a solenoid of $N$ turns, area $A$, and length $l$ is $L=\mu N^2A/l$, where $\mu$ is the permeability of the core material.
+Due to the skin-depth effect in metallic samples of low resistance the effective volume, and hence inductance, of the coil is reduced.
+Hence, $\Delta f \propto (\Delta\rho)^{-1}$.
+In UTe$_2$ this frequency shift is most evident upon entering the superconducting state where the penetration depth is significantly smaller than the normal state skin depth.}.
+Above $H_{\rm m}$, the normal-state resistivity of UTe$_2$ is rather $T-$independent in the range $0.6-2$~K~\cite{ran_extreme_2019}; hence, despite the varying $T$ seen in the MCE data, the PDO frequency on the downsweep of the field (red curve) overlies the up-sweep data.
 Below $H_{\rm m}$, slight hysteresis between down-sweep (red) and up-sweep PDO data marks the presence of the SC$_{\rm RE}$ phase before a step upwards (marked by an arrow) shows the transition back to the SC$_{\rm PM}$ phase; as $T$ is lower on the down-sweep [Fig.~\ref{fig:figure2}(a)], this latter feature occurs at a slightly higher field than the corresponding feature in the up-sweep.